Navy/Marine Corps Careers

 Submarines represent the best the Navy has to offer.
 Submariners are an elite group of highly trained individuals who take real pride in their mission.
 Submarine officers receive the best, industry-recognized training, and are truly judged on their merit.
 The submarine Wardroom is close-knit, and nothing compares to the camaraderie found aboard a boat.

 As a Junior Officer, you will encounter substantial responsibility early in your career – sometimes more than you think you are ready for.
 You will lead a watch team in the operation of a nuclear propulsion plant within months of reporting onboard your first ship.
 Within 12 months, advance to the position of Officer of the Deck where you will be responsible for the tactical employment of a multi-billion dollar national asset.
-Develop decision-making skills in a dynamic environment.
-Lead and manage an exceptional team of the most highly skilled enlisted personnel in the military.
+You will develop decision-making skills in a dynamic environment as well as lead and manage an exceptional team of the most highly skilled enlisted personnel in the military.

 Naval Nuclear Power School and Prototype Training are the premier technical and engineering curricula offered by the military.
 This training is valuable both to the Submarine Force and the civilian market.
-For this reason, a $10,000 Accession Bonus is paid upon acceptance into the program. $2,000 is paid upon completion of nuclear training.
+For this reason, a $15,000 Accession Bonus is paid upon acceptance into the program.

 You will also receive $230/month SUBPAY upon starting Nuclear Power Training and will be eligible for $25,000 per year Nuclear Officer Incentive Pay starting with your first shore tour.